lukelovekin/CA-MERN-Stack-Part-A/README.md

 <summary>Initial MVP User Stories</summary>

 - As an artist, I want to be able to login, so that I can create edit and delete my portfolio
-- As an artist I want to create an account and portfolio
+- As an artist I want to create an account and portfolio, so I can advirtise my art
-- As an employer / potential client, I want to view an artist's portfolio
+- As an employer / potential client, I want to view an artist's portfolio to see their work
-- As an artist I want to preview my portfolio before deploying it
+- As an artist I want to preview my portfolio before deploying it to make sure it looks good
-- As an artist I want to upload my bio to my portfolio page
+- As an artist I want to upload my bio to my portfolio page so people can read about my career
-- As an artist I want the option of adding photos to my portfolio
+- As an artist I want the option of adding photos to my portfolio to show my work
-- As an artist I want to show how I can be contacted on my portfolio (social media links, email)
+- As an artist I want to show how I can be contacted on my portfolio (social media links, email) to share and expand my network
-- As an artist I want to select an attractive template to build my portfolio
+- As an artist I want to select an attractive template to build my portfolio so I can make my portfolio looking good
+- As an artist I want my account to have a Secure Login so I can make my information won't be hacked
 - As a user, I want a nice design /UI/UX experience, intuitive
 - As a user, I want to sign in, up, out
-- As a user, I want to access basic information about the site
+- As a user, I want to access basic information about the site to make sure how it works
-- As an artist I want my account to have a Secure Login

 </details>